antrea-io/antrea/docs/contributors/code-generation.md

 types and `pkg/apis/<resource group>/<version>` for versioned types and `pkg/client/clientset` for clients.

 If you make any change to any `types.go`, you can re-generate the code by invoking `make codegen`.
+Make sure that you commit your changes before running the script, and that you commit the generated code after running it.

 ## Mocks